FRC-Utilities/LibDS/lib/SDS/README.md

 SDS provides both the operations with the `sdstrim` and `sdsrange` functions.
-However note that both functions work differently than most functions modifying SDS strings since the return value is void: basically those functions always destructively modify the passed SDS string, never allocating a new one, because both trimming and ranges will never need more room: the operations can only remove characters from the original string.
+However note that both functions work differently than most functions modifying SDS strings since the return value is null: basically those functions always destructively modify the passed SDS string, never allocating a new one, because both trimming and ranges will never need more room: the operations can only remove characters from the original strings.

 Because of this behavior, both functions are fast and don't involve reallocation.